lxmcf/sprite-bundler-redux/README.md

 ---

+- Manage sprites
+    - Click a sprite to select it
+    - Press `V` to start editing the sprite origin and `LEFT CLICK` to set
+    - Press `Z` to center the origin of the selected sprite
+    - Press `CTRL + R` to rename the selected sprite

 - Add files to currently open atlas
     - Drop desired files over window, sprites will be sorted and packed automatically

 - Manage texture atlas'
     - Press `CTRL + N` to create a blank texture atlas (All atlas' will be the same size)
     - Press `CTRL + [` or `CTRL + ]` to navigate between atlas'
+    - Press `CTRL + R` with no sprite selected to rename the current atlas
+    - Press `CTRL + Y` to delete the current atlas

 - Camera controls
-    - Press `z` to center camera and reset zoom
+    - Press `Z` to center camera and reset zoom
     - Middle click or hold `LEFT ALT` and move mouse to pan
     - Scroll wheel to zoom